AngryGrizzlyBear/essentials-1/README.md

   4. *scripts/lemonbar/* - This directory contains any related lemonbar scripts
   5. *scripts/diagnostics/* - This directory contains scripts for helping to diagnose problems
 3. *installation_instructions* - This file contains a series of command you copy and paste during install of Arch
+4. *nix/* - This contains all the stuff needed to get up and running with my nix configuration

 Take care with the dotfiles.
 My configurations change the terminal colors to be solarized dark.
 If you do not like them they can be easily changed in the Xresources dotfile.